-On the third day of the review, the team works primarily at the hotel.
-Normally, the only oncampus activity is the exit report.
-This usually takes place in the late morning.
-The specific time should be discussed during the pre-visit and confirmed prior to the team leaving the campus.
+On the third day of the review, the team works primarily on their own.
+The exit report usually takes place in the late morning.
+The specific time should be discussed during the pre-visit and confirmed prior to the review.
 The exit report allows the team chair to provide the institution with a preliminary list of strengths and concerns.
 Educator preparation provider and program approval status and specific recommendations are not presented at that time.
 The representatives from the institution who will be invited to the exit report should be discussed during the pre-visit.